 Disclosure: This guide contains affiliate links.
 If you purchase through our links, we may earn a small commission at no extra cost to you.

-My wife and I have traveled to France and Italy together, and we're currently preparing for our May 2026 trip back to France.
+My wife and I have traveled to France and Italy together, and we're preparing for our next trip back to France in May 2026.
 After multiple transatlantic trips, we've learned exactly what's worth packing and what just takes up space.
+Below is the complete list — 9 year-round essentials we pack every single time, followed by season-specific advice (summer vs winter), itinerary-specific advice (2-week vs carry-on-only), and a final copy-ready checklist.

 1. A Reliable Carry-On Suitcase